Stop Using Nazi Analogies

 Is this the best we can do?

 In fact, more informative cautionary tales abound.
 The world around us contains a wealth of less dramatic but more relevant tales of democracy dying the death of a thousand cuts.
-Hitler’s Germany is only the most dramatic case.
+Hitler’s Germany was only the most dramatic case.

 What we see today are more subtle threats from those who understand how to use democracy to undermine democracy.
 They never stop speaking the language of liberty and freedom, even as they slowly accumulate power and suffocate both.